G – Definition of Ailments

 – Gallstone – Hard mass of bile pigments, cholesterol, and calcium salts in the gallbladder.

-– Gamma—aminobutyric acid – A amino acid that is not found in proteins, but occurs in the central and is associated with the transmission of nerve impulses.
+– Gamma—aminobutyric acid – A amino acid that is not found in proteins, but occurs in the central nervous system and is associated with the transmission of nerve impulses.
 (Return to Neurotransmitter)

 – Gamma globulin – The part of blood serum that contains antibodies, used in temporary prevention of infectious disease.